MARIO TREIBIT | ASSOCIATE HEAD COACH

 BRYAN WEBER | ASSISTANT COACH

 Bryan Weber joined the Red Storm program as an assistant coach midway through the 2014 season.
 He is responsible for scouting opponents and making sure the team is properly prepared for upcoming matches.
-Weber also conducts various drills in practice and assists with the keeping statistics during matches.
+Weber also conducts various drills in practice and assists with keeping statistics during matches.

-Bryan was an outside hitter on the SUNY New Paltz men's volleyball team where he was named to the SUNYAC All-Academic Team.
+Weber was an outside hitter on the SUNY New Paltz men's volleyball team where he was named to the SUNYAC All-Academic Team.
 In addition, he is a former member of Long Island Volleyball Club where he held the position of outside hitter and team captain for three years.

 Weber is a 2013 graduate of SUNY New Paltz, where he earned a Bachelor of Science in Marketing.